Ethical Investment Advisory Group

 The Ethical Investment Advisory Group (EIAG) supports the Church

-of England's national investing bodies on ethical investment
+of England's National Investing Bodies (NIBs) on ethical investment

 Board and the CBF Church

 of England funds managed by CCLA.

 The role of the EIAG and its

 Secretariat is to provide timely and

 practical Advice, to support the NIBs to invest ethically in a way

 which is distinctly Christian and Anglican.
 In particular, such